 In this paper, we focus on improving the performance of multicast in DTNs by developing three multicast forwarding algorithms: (1) single copy multicast: which has only one copy for all destinations.
-The message holder will only forward the copy to a node whose quality is higher considering to all destinations; (2) multiple copy multicast: which has one copy for each destination.
+The message holder will only forward the copy to a node whose quality is higher considering all destinations; (2) multiple copy multicast: which has one copy for each destination.
 The message holder for each destination can be different.
-The message holder (for a particular destination) will forward the copy to an encountered node which has a higher quality with respect to the destination; (3) delegation forwarding multicast: the message holder for each destination will replicate the copy (for that destination) and forward it to an encountered node that has a higher quality than all previous nodes seen so far with respect to that particular destination.
+The message holder for a particular destination will forward the copy to an encountered node which has a higher quality, with respect to the destination; (3) delegation forwarding multicast: the message holder for each destination will replicate the copy (for that destination) and forward it to an encountered node that has a higher quality than all previous nodes seen so far, with respect to that particular destination.
+Our proposed multicast schemes are based on the dynamic multicast trees, as shown in Fig. 1.
+In Fig. 1(a), we can see that in the single copy model, there is only one tree branch.
+In multiple copy and delegation forwarding models, there are multiple copies of the message in the network, hence, there are multiple tree branches to seek the destination nodes in Fig. 1(b).